165,000 people search “how to right a book” every month.

 If you want to write a book, write the first chapter.
 See if you can do it in one day.
 It may not be perfect, and you may not keep any of it in your final draft, but you will have begun.

 2. Figure out what your book is about.

 I don't mean, “My book is about a teenage girl trying to survive high school.”
 I'm talking about an overarching theme, something that ties the book together and makes it worth reading.

-- When Harry Met Sally, by the wonderful (and recently passed) Nora Ephron, the theme is love and friendship.
+- When Harry Met Sally, by the wonderful (and recently passed) Nora Ephron, is about love and friendship.
 Can men and women ever be friends?

 - Finding Nemo is about taking risk for the sake of relationship.
 Is the world really safe?

-Once you figure out your theme, focus your novel on it maliciously, cutting anything that doesn’t have to do with it.
+Once you figure out your theme, focus your book on it maliciously, cutting anything that doesn't have to do with it.